Cherreads

 She sensed Silco's eyes on her.

 "I take it that Singed was obliging…" he said.
 He referred to the task he'd assigned her following their previous conversation; they needed Shimmer in the hands of every one of their fighters were they to wage a war against Topside, and Singed had been working on the new strain for some time.
-Sevika had already had a taste of it, and boy was it potent.
+Sevika had already had a taste of it, and man was it potent.
 She'd even reserved a chamber for it in her prosthetic arm itself, were she to need a hit in a pinch.
 She almost found herself itching to have a reason to use it.

 "He seems to think the plant will need a couple weeks to adjust their manufacture process," she replied.